-Being convicted for driving under the influence or DUI can throw your life out of the track.
-If you are a first-time offender of DUI in West Virginia, you will have to pay a fine of $100-$500 and up to six months of jailtime.
-Though the court generally gives jail time for the first-time offender, yet if your BAC level is higher than .15%, you will get two-days sentence.
+Being convicted for driving under the influence or DUI can throw your life off the track.
+If you are a first-time offender of DUI in West Virginia, you will have to pay a fine of $100-$500 and up to six months of jail time.
+Though the court generally gives jail time to the first-time offender, yet if your BAC level is higher than .15%, you will get a two-day sentence.

 The charges of DUI can lead to license suspension which can not only leave you with no driving privileges but also it can take a toll on your bread and butter.
 If you are facing DUI charges, then surely a Morgantown DUI lawyer from Mountaineer Criminal Law Group can help you deal with them.

-At the same time, we can offer you some of the tips that can help you avoid being charged for DUI.
+At the same time, we can offer you some of the tips that can help you avoid being charged with a DUI.
 Also, our Morgantown criminal lawyer is also suggesting what you need to do if you are pulled over by a police officer.

 Don’t Drink and Drive

 The easiest way to avoid DUI charges is to not drink and drive.
 If you are headed to a party or a club where you plan to have a few drinks, don’t drive.
 Take a cab instead.
 If you reach the place in your car and get drunk afterward, you can ask your sober friend to come and get your car and drive you home.
 In case you are drunk, get into the backseat of the car.
 You should not be anywhere near the steering wheel while intoxicated.